 We are using a great app called Polarsteps where you can follow us pretty much live!
 Click on the image below to see our travel map:

 The position of the awning actually proved to be perfect on this day as Evelin was repacking our stuff in the back of the vehicle.
-Considering this and the fact that my father also reassured me on the phone (he is the best DIY person/handyman around!), it was obvious that the rooftop tent needed to move to the front and then our Enders aluminum box to the back of the rack.
+Considering this and the fact that my father also reassured me on the phone (he is the best DIY person/handyman around! - For example we made this great DIY creeper together!), it was obvious that the rooftop tent needed to move to the front and then our Enders aluminum box to the back of the rack.

 I wasn’t totally happy with this, because we have heavy(ish) items in that box such as spare parts, engine oil, etc., so I preferred that to be between the wheels.
 Having said that, the rooftop tent isn’t exactly lightweight either, so perhaps the move didn’t even affect the weight distribution.